mas-bandwidth/gafferongames/content/post/physics_in_3d.md

 Both methods work, but the second way is more consistent with the way that we must approach rotation later in the article, so we'll use that.

-When we switch to the second technique, it adds a new level of complexity to our code.
-Each time that momentum changes we need to make sure that the velocity is recalculated by dividing momentum by mass.
-Doing this manually everywhere that momentum is changed would be error prone and a chore.
-So we now separate all our state quantities into primary, secondary and constant values, and add a method called 'recalculate' to the State struct which is responsible for updating all the secondary values from the primary ones:
+When we switch to momentum we need to make sure that the velocity is recalculated after each integration by dividing momentum by mass.
+Doing this manually everywhere that momentum is changed would be error prone, so we now separate all our state quantities into primary, secondary and constant values, and add a method called 'recalculate' to the State struct which is responsible for updating all the secondary values from the primary ones:

         struct State
         {